"This is for my people, my culture, and our history."

 Bad Bunny didn't just appear at WWE WrestleMania for a publicity stunt.
 He'd been obsessed with wrestling since childhood, idolizing Booker T and dreaming of being in the ring.
 When he finally got there, the entire WWE roster came to his locker room afterward to pay respects.

 "That was very special to me; it was a dream come true," he said.

 Then he mentioned casually considering leaving music to pursue wrestling full-time.
 He was probably half-joking.
 But Type 7s don't fully joke about these things.

 The Authenticity Filter

 "I learned that that's the way artists lose themselves," Bad Bunny explained about industry pressure.
-"It's because they forgot about themselves—them as a person—and invented a fictitious personality."
+"It's because they forgot about themselves, them as a person, and invented a fictitious personality."

 This insight reflects Type 7's mature understanding of their own psychology.
 The same drive that pushes them toward endless novelty can become destructive if it's serving external expectations rather than genuine curiosity.

 Bad Bunny wears nail polish, skirts, and drag not for shock value but because he actually wants to.
 His fashion choices directly challenge traditional masculinity in Latin culture.
-For Type 7s, any artificial constraint on self-expression feels like a prison sentence.

 The Crowd Paradox